Bulgaria gets new warning due to scandalous air pollution in Sofia and elsewhere

 This is not the first warning Bulgaria got.
 In April, the European Court of Justice found Bulgaria guilty of exceeding the E.U. norms on fine particulate matter on the territory of the whole country, systematically and constantly.
 The court case had been initiated by the European Commission.

 In Bulgaria, 188 per 100,000 inhabitants died as a result of the scandalous air pollution in 2014.
-This is the worst number in Europe, by far.
+This is the largest number of air pollution related deaths in Europe, by far.
 Breathing in Bulgaria, above all in Sofia, is unhealthy, especially in winter.
 The situation in neighbouring countries is rather bad as well, but far better than in Bulgaria.

 The main problems in Sofia and other Bulgarian regions: